gosouth/DHT22/README.md

 This is an ESP32 (esp-idf) library for the DHT22 low cost temperature/humidity sensors.

-Jun 2017: Ricardo Timmermann, new for DHT22
+Jun 2017: Ricardo Timmermann, new for DHT22.

-Code Based on Adafruit Industries and Sam Johnston.
+Code based on Adafruit Industries and Sam Johnston.
 Please help to improve this code.

 PLEASE KEEP THIS CODE IN LESS THAN 0xFF LINES.
 EACH LINE MAY CONTAIN ONE BUG !!!